Characterization of positive links and the $s$-invariant for links: Kawamura-Lobb's inequality and homogeneous links

-In this section, we recall Kawamura-Lobb's inequality for the $s$-invariant.
+In this subsection, we recall Kawamura-Lobb's inequality for the $s$-invariant.

 Here we recall some definitions.
-For a connected diagram $D$, let $w(D)$ be the writhe of $D$, $O(D)$ the number of Seifert circles for $D$ and $O_{+}(D)$ (resp.~$O_{-}(D)$) the number of connected components of the diagrams obtained from $D$ by smoothing all negative (resp.~positive) crossings of $D$.
-Kawamura (\cite{kawamura2}) and Lobb (\cite{lobb1}) gave estimations for the $s$-invariant of a knot independently, which turned out to be the same estimation.
-The statement is the following. \begin{thm} [{\cite{kawamura2}, \cite[Theorem 1.10]{lobb1}}] Let $D$ be a connected oriented diagram of a link $L$.
+For a connected diagram $D$, let $w(D)$ be the writhe of $D$, $O(D)$ the number of Seifert circles for $D$ and $O_{+}(D)$ (resp.~$O_{-}(D)$) the number of connected components of the diagram obtained from $D$ by smoothing all negative (resp.~positive) crossings of $D$.
+Kawamura \cite{kawamura2} and Lobb \cite{lobb1} gave estimations for the $s$-invariant of a link independently, which turned out to be the same estimation.
+The statement is the following. \begin{thm} [{\cite{kawamura2}, \cite[Theorem~1.10]{lobb1}}] Let $D$ be a connected diagram of a link $L$.
 Then, we obtain

-\end{thm} For the sake of the reader, in this section, we give a proof of the above theorem.
-Recall that the $s$-invariant behaves quite nicely with respect to cobordism of links, which is rather mysterious in the view of its combinatorial definition.

-The following is well known. \begin{lem} Suppose that two links $L$ and $L'$ are related by $n$ (orientation compatible) band surgeries.
-Then there exists a cobordism $S$ between $L$ and $L'$ such that $\chi (S)=n$. \end{lem} We define a {\it positive diagram} by an oriented link diagram with only positive crossings.
-To prove Theorem \ref{them:kawaumura}, we need the two lemmas below. \begin{lem} Let $D$ be a connected positive diagram of a link $L$.
-Then, we have

-where $c(D)$ is the number of the crossings of $D$. \end{lem} \begin{proof} By Theorem~$\ref{fact:1.1}$ and the definition of the $s$-invariant of a link, we obtain

-where $c_{+}(D)$ is the number of the positive crossings of $D$ and $\chi (D)$ is the Euler characteristic of the Seifert surface obtained from $D$ by Seifert's algorithm. \end{proof} An oriented link is \textit{negative} if it has a diagram with only negative crossings.
-We call such a diagram negative diagram.